-- 1. earned grades of "B" or better, where grades of "B-" are unacceptable, in professional development courses. - 2. earned grades of "B" or better, where grades of "B-" are unacceptable, in all other courses; - 3. completion of student teaching or evidence of the completion of two years of teaching experience as a teacher of record; - 4. completion of no more than six (6) semester credit hours in specialization courses prior to admission by the College of Education; and - 5. earned passing score on all required state-mandated TExES Examination(s).
+- 1. earned grades of "B" or better, where grades of "B-" are unacceptable, in professional development courses. - 2. earned grades of "B" or better, where grades of "B-" are unacceptable, in all other courses; - 3. completion of student teaching or evidence of the completion of two years of teaching experience as a teacher of record; - 4. earned passing score on all required state-mandated TExES Examination(s).